How to Choose and Install ATV Wheel Spacers

 Regardless of why you want them, here is a simple 2-part guide that helps you choose which spacers to get and how to install them afterward.

-This guide will focus mainly on ring spacers as these are the most common and the best alternative for ATVs.
-This type of spacer acts as a shim that’s bolted between your wheel hub and rim.
+This guide will focus mainly on ring spacers, the most common and best alternative for ATVs.
+This type of spacer acts as a shim bolted between your wheel hub and rim.

-At the end of the post, we’ll be taking a quick look at some alternative ways to increase track width.
+At the end of the post, we’ll take a quick look at alternative ways to increase track width.

-There are a few things you should consider when choosing what wheel spacer to get.
-Some aspects may be more relevant to you than others.
+There are several factors to consider when deciding on a wheel spacer to purchase.
+Some aspects may be more pertinent to you than others.

 A set of four spacers will set you back anything from $50 to $250 or more.
 The set I got for my Polaris was about $100, and I have no complaints about the quality, even after a couple of years of rough use.

-The bolt pattern of the spacer should match the one that’s on your ATV.
-It is quite easy to measure if you don’t know it already.
+The bolt pattern of the spacer should match that of your ATV.
+It is pretty easy to measure if you don’t know it already.

-• 3 lug: Measure the diameter of a virtual circle that’s passing through the center of all three bolts.
+- 3 lug: Measure the diameter of a virtual circle passing through the center of all three bolts.
 If you measure 90mm, the bolt pattern is 3×90.

-• 5 lug: Measure from the center of one bolt and outside of one of the bolts that are the furthest away.
+- 5 lug: Measure from the center of one bolt to the outside of one of the bolts that are the furthest away.
 If you measure 110mm, the bolt pattern is 5×110.

 I generally recommend that you avoid any “universal” spacers that are made to fit several different bolt patterns, as the fit will likely not be optimal for your machine with these.